0xNullLight/Project-3/Documentation/MeetingNotes.md

 - Amanda is responsible for the management of the client side of the application.

+- Bee and Brandi will code the server side, deal with the api and JWT token.

+- Brandi is responsible for the template for the application.
+She will do the files from looking at similar projects, asking AI and running schematics for an outline.

-- Bee is responsible for deploying the server to Render.
+- Bee is responsible for deploying the server to Render, deep diving with Django and anything else that comes up.

 ### Sunday Dec 8, 2024